Key facts about the world steel industry

 - The steel industry globally spends more than €12 billion annually on improving the manufacturing process, new product development and future breakthrough technology.

 - New lightweight steel is dramatically changing the market.
-In 1937, 83,000 tonnes of steel was needed to build the Golden Gate Bridge in San Francisco.
-Today only half of that would be needed.
+In 1937, 83,000 tonnes of steel were needed to build the Golden Gate Bridge in San Francisco.
+Today, only half of that amount would be required.

-- Vehicles structures using Advanced High Strength Steel (AHSS) weigh up to 35% less than those made with former conventional steel, substantially reducing greenhouse gas emissions.
+- Vehicles structures using Advanced High Strength Steel (AHSS) weigh up to 39% less than those made with former conventional steel, substantially reducing greenhouse-gas emissions.

-Life cycle assessment (LCA): new solutions for new times.
+Life cycle thinking: New solutions for new times

-- Life cycle thinking is vital for the future.
-Environmental regulations which only regulate one phase (the use phase) of a product’s life cycle can create unintended consequences, such as increased CO2 emissions.
+- Life cycle assessment (LCA) is vital for the future.
+Environmental regulations that only regulate one phase (the use phase) of a product’s life cycle can create unintended consequences, such as increased CO2 emissions.

-- One example of this is vehicle exhaust or tail pipe regulations which encourage the use of low density materials which are more CO2 intensive to produce.
+- One example of this is vehicle exhaust or tail pipe regulations, which encourage the use of low density materials that are more CO2 intensive to produce.

 - In addition to CO2, LCA assesses other impacts such as resource consumption, energy demand and acidification.